 Welcome to BabySpace Nelson based in Richmond providing quality Early Childhood Education

-BabySpace is Richmond’s Early Childhood Centre specialising in care for Infants & Toddlers aged 6months to 3 years.
+BabySpace is Richmond’s Early Childhood Centre specialising in care for Infants, Toddlers and young children from birth to 5 years, open from 7.45am to 5.15pm.
 BabySpace opened in 2008 and is family owned and operated by Lynda Richards and Chris Barnett.
 Lynda is a qualified and experienced teacher with over 35 years’ experience in Early Childhood Education.

 We acknowledge that choosing the right place for your children is one of the most important decisions you will ever make, come and visit us and you will see why so many families speak so highly of their experience with us.

 The BabySpace team of teachers have a high level of qualifications, experience and most importantly share a genuine passion and commitment to working with families to provide the best for their infants and toddlers.

 BabySpace offers a small group size, great ratios a stable teaching team and a warm homely environment that supports the diverse needs, abilities and interests of young children.

 We welcome you to visit us at 5 Chelsea Ave

 Leaders and teachers have created a caring environment for children and their families.
 It is characterised by teachers who respond very effectively and respectfully to children's needs and interests and who incorporate whānau aspirations into planning and teaching.